 Lead generation guide

 You probably often run into terms like lead, lead gen form, lead generation, lead qualification, and probably have at least a vague understanding of what they mean.
-But what if you need to use them confidently?
+But what if you need to generate leads for your business now?

 This article is about a lead generation process.
 This is an important knowledge for top managers, company owners and entrepreneurs in general.